This post may contain affiliate links. Please read our disclosure policy.

 - 1 cup raisins

-- 1 1/4 cups milk
+- 1 1/4 cups whole milk

-- Rum or Irish whiskey for soaking raisins (optional)
+- Rum or Irish whiskey for soaking raisins, optional

 Instructions

-- Preheat oven to 375 °F.
+- Preheat oven to 375°F.

-- Soak raisins in a small bowl with a splash of rum or Irish whiskey, set aside.
-Mix together sugar, baking powder, flour and salt in a large bowl.
+- Mix sugar, baking powder, flour, and salt in a large bowl.
 Slice butter and work into dry ingredients with a spoon (do not melt butter).
 Add strained raisins and mix well.
-Mixture should crumbly.
+The mixture should be crumbly.

 - Make a hole in the center of the mixture and add eggs and milk.
 Stir with a butter knife until the mixture forms a ball and leaves the sides of the bowl.

-- Toss onto a well-floured surface and with floured hands, knead slightly until soft ball is formed.
-Place in a greased 9-10 inch cast iron skillet.
+- Place in a greased 9-10 inch cast iron skillet.
 Make a cross on the top of the loaf and brush with milk or beaten egg for extra shininess.
-Sprinkle top with sugar and bake at 375 °F for 10 minutes, then at 350 °F for 25-30 additional minutes.
-It’s done when golden brown on the top and toothpick comes out clean.

 - Serve warm with butter and a cold Guinness.